‘Drive as safe as the conditions allow’: EMS crews deal with challenges of winter weather

 Getting to the call is always the goal, but they must make sure if you need to go to the hospital, you get there.

-“Unfortunately, we do get them stuck and we do have the other response vehicles that the supervisors are in that do have the tow ropes that probably 99 percent of the time can get the truck unstuck and get them on their way,” says Seyfert.
+“Unfortunately, we do get them stuck, and we do have the other response vehicles that the supervisors are in that do have the tow ropes that probably 99%t of the time can get the truck unstuck and get them on their way,” says Seyfert.

 The trucks that can pull the ambulances out are four-wheel drive which is just another way crews work to get you cared for.